gceuppens/cleaningdata/README.md

 Introduction
 ------------
-The code book contains a general description of the data set, the processing done and the resulting tidy data set.
+The code book contains a general description of the raw data set, the processing done and the resulting tidy data set.
 This README focusses on how the analysis script works and zooms in on some of the processing details.